AlmasB/CI628/lectures/lecture11/PITCHME.md

 #### Requirements

-- Written in JS or superset of JS
-- Has a genre
-- Designed for mobile
+- C++
-- Physics / Collision Detection
+- Based on the CI628-PongClient demo provided + CI628-PongServer
+- Submissions not based on the demo or C++ will not be accepted

-- AI
+- Report
-- High score
+- Video
-- Difficulty
+- Re-check assignment brief

 ---